turingschool/curriculum/source/projects/tag_cloud_refactoring.markdown

 Take a look at our project's [Code Climate report](http://codeclimate.com/github/JumpstartLab/tracks) for this code base.

 * Which parts of the code base have the worst ratings?
-* What seems the scariest to you (you don't need to be able to articulate why it seems scary)?
+* What seems the scariest to you?
+  You don't need to be able to articulate why it seems scary.
 * What does Code Climate tell us about the code quality in the views?

 ### `StatsController`